Punjabi wedding traditions: Sikh Punjabi Traditions

 In a Sikh wedding, the bride and groom will walk in tow around the Guru Granth Sahib four times, called laavaan.
-This signifies they vow to see each other as one soul in two bodies, the ideal in Sikh marriage, and acknowledge the Guru as the center of their marriage.
-Sikhs do not do pujas during any part of the marriage ceremony.
+This signifies they vow to see each other as one soul in two bodies, the ideal in Sikh marriage, and acknowledge the Guru as the center of their marriage..

 Joota chupai

 Joota chupai means 'hiding the shoes'.
-The bride's sisters indulge in stealing the groom's shoes right after the wedding.
-It is a fun tradition, in which the girls charge a fee for agreeing to return the shoes.
-They demand gold Kalecharis for the bride's sisters and silver for her cousins.
+In Hindu and Sikh weddings, the bride's sisters indulge in stealing the groom's shoes when he takes them off before entering the sacred space of the mandap or gurudwara.
+It is a playful tradition, in which the girls charge a fee for agreeing to return the shoes after the wedding when the bride and groom leave.
+Traditionally, the bride's sisters demand gold Kalecharis for themselves and silver for her cousins.